MayaGupta27/phd-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-My name is Maya Gupta and I'm a first year PhD student in Computer Science currently working with Professor Yuri Pritykin.
+My name is Maya Gupta and I'm a first year PhD student in Computer Science currently rotating with Professor Yuri Pritykin.
 I am broadly interested in applying machine learning and developing methods to better understand genetic diseases.
 I am also passionate about teaching and promoting computer science to underrepresented minorities, including women, people of color, and people with disabilities.

 Before Princeton, I majored in computer science and minored in applied statistics at the University of Illinois at Urbana-Champaign where I. While there, I did numerous industry software internships and worked with Professor Tandy Warnow on a project to improve an existing Bayesian multiple sequence alignment and phylogeny method.
 In the summer of 2020, I also worked with Profesor Peipei Ping at UCLA on better understanding the effect of COVID-19 on patients with preexisting cardiovascular comorbidities.